fhanau/project-tiger/README.md

 #### Codespell (spelling)
 Install [codespell](https://github.com/codespell-project/codespell) using `pip3 install codespell` and run `codespell <path to repo>` to find spelling mistakes (or `make code-spell`).

+## Continuous Integration
+We use GitHub Actions for CI integration.
+The configuration file can be found at `.github/workflows/cmake.yml`.
+CI runs on every pull request and commit to the trunk.
+On CI, we have seperate jobs to check that the build of client and server, running the tests, linting, static analysis, and (tentatively) code coverage reports.
+The relevant output of each job can generally be found in the penultimate step or the one marked as print.
+The jobs are also set up to fail if there are any test or build failures or a non-negligible number of lint/static analysis issues, which has been been useful for identifying issues early.
+Find the CI reports on the Actions tab of the repository.